ietf-wg-cellar/matroska-specification/notes.md

 ## Track Operation

-`TrackOperation` allows combining multiple tracks to make a virtual one.
+`TrackOperation` allows for the combination of multiple tracks to make a virtual one.
 It uses two separate system to combine tracks.
 One to create a 3D "composition" (left/right/background planes) and one to simplify join two tracks together to make a single track.